slawinski/slawinski-dev/blog/how-to-set-up-a-blog-with-headless-cms-using-gridsome-and-netlify.md

 ---
-title: Setting up a blog with headless CMS using Gridsome and Netlify CMS
+title: Setting up a blog with using Gridsome and Netlify CMS
 description: A step-by-step guide to create your own blogging platform from scratch.
 draft: true
 date: 2020-05-14T10:22:03.035Z